Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 ## Inferring expression trees from code

 So far we've explored how to construct expression trees manually.
-The cool thing about expression trees in .NET though is that they can also be created automatically from a lambda.
-You're definitely familiar with this approach because that's what libraries like Entity Framework use to translate C# expressions into SQL queries.
+The cool thing about expression trees in .NET though is that they can also be created automatically as well.

 The way this works is that you can infer an expression tree by simply specifying a lambda expression like you would if you were to define a delegate.
 C# compiler will take care of the rest.